 with the expiration date on your membership card.

 The United States Hang Gliding & Paragliding Association began as the 3-member Peninsula Hang Glider Club in December of 1971, under the leadership of Dick Eipper.
 It soon attracted members from neighboring areas and early in 1972 became the Southern California Hang Glider Association.
 A monthly publication, Ground Skimmer, was started in May of 1972 as a newsletter for its members.
 It soon grew to be a comprehensive magazine, recording the history of the hang gliding movement as it happened, plus news of man-powered aircraft.
 By the end of 1973, the organization had become truly national in scope, so the members voted to change the name to the United States Hang Gliding Association.
-It has since become a California corporation, and in November of 1976, the name of the magazine was changed to Hang Gliding, which is published monthly.
+It has since become a California corporation, and in November of 1976, the name of the magazine was changed to Hang Gliding.
 More recently in 2002, Hang Gliding and Paragliding magazines were combined and the resulting magazine was named Hang Gliding & Paragliding Magazine.

 In 1988, the Association recognized a need to relocate the Association's headquarters office.
 A nation-wide search for a new home explored 20 cities.
 The selection was narrowed down to beautiful Colorado Springs, Colorado, where the Headquarters moved to in the spring of 1989.
 The office has moved three times within Colorado Springs and now occupies a building, owned by the Association, on the west side of the Springs.

 In 2006, the issue was raised concerning the incorporation of paragliding as part of the name of the association and, after much thoughtful debate from both pro and ante, the membership voted to change the name again, this time, to the United States Hang Gliding and Paragliding Association and adopting the acronym, USHPA as its moniker.